opallch/argument_relation_detection/README.md

 # Argument Relation Detection
 This project conducts a Supervised Classification on a corpus about the government measures during the Covid-19 Pandemic.
-It was done within the scope of an Argument Mining seminar in Wintersemester 2022/23 at the University of Potsdam
+It was done within the scope of an Argument Mining seminar in Wintersemester 2022/23 at the University of Potsdam.

 Link to the original corpus:
 https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2780